The Truth About Food Emissions: Does Eating Local Reduce Carbon Footprint?

 Food Emissions: From Farm to Fork

-From the methane produced from manure to the emissions from machinery, the farm generates a lot of CO2.
+From the methane produced from manure to the emissions from machinery, the farm plant trees carbon offset.
 Plus, certain food products require more fertilizer and tilling, and others release emissions on their own.
 Regardless of the food product, agriculture emits approximately six percent of the US’s greenhouse gas emissions alone.